Harmonica-Men/web-CV/README.md

 I used a combination of classic and modern fonts to diversify myself, I've integrated [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a typeface that complements the website's aesthetic.
 For the main text, I've opted for [Merriweather](https://fonts.google.com/specimen/Merriweather?query=mon "Merriweather font") due to its classic appearance.
 Its make it easy to read long sentences.
 [Sacramento](https://fonts.google.com/specimen/Sacramento?query=mon "Sacramento font") I used for a eye catcher element in landing page, because it is a fuilid style it stands out of rest of the fonts and draws the attention to the reader.
 To make headings stand out, I've applied with a "sans-serif" fallback.
-The other fonts are more modern style and are typical used for headers and titles indicators [Poppins](https://fonts.google.com/specimen/Poppins?query=mon "Poppins font") & [Raleway](https://fonts.google.com/specimen/Raleway?query=mon "Raleway font")
+The other fonts are more modern style and are typical used for headers and titles indicators [Poppins](https://fonts.google.com/specimen/Poppins?query=mon "Poppins font")

 ### Icons